D-hash-code/javascript/React/scrimba.md

 Read about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_object_literals)

 While this makes things more succint in the component.
 E.g. we don't need to write `props.item.stats.reviewCount`, we can instead now write `props.stats.reviewCount`.
 This method can create obscurity because we sometimes won't know what is coming from the data source.

+### Notes from Building a Meme Generator

+- 1 rem == 16 px preferable to use rem for fonts for some reason?
+- Use flex box for a strip like layout where everything is on a single line
+- Why use padding?